Jean Blackwell Hutson

-Early life and education
+Life and education

-Jean Blackwell was born in Summerfield, Florida and moved to Baltimore, Maryland with her mother in 1918.
+Jean Blackwell was born in Summerfield, Florida, and moved to Baltimore, Maryland, with her mother in 1918.
 She graduated valedictorian from Frederick Douglass High School in 1929.
-Blackwell continued her education at the University of Michigan, studying psychiatry, and transferred to Barnard College, where she graduated with an English degree, Bachelor of Arts in 1935.
+Blackwell continued her education at the University of Michigan, studying psychiatry, and transferred to Barnard College, where she graduated with a Bachelor of Arts in English in 1935.
 After completing her bachelor's degree, she applied to Enoch Pratt Library Training School, but was not admitted.
-She brought a lawsuit against Enoch Pratt which she ultimately won, believing that she was denied entrance as an African-American because of her race.
-Blackwell eventually received her Master's degree in Library Science from the Columbia University School of Library Service in 1936.
+She brought a lawsuit against Enoch Pratt which she ultimately won, believing that she was denied entrance because she was African-American.
+Blackwell eventually received her master's degree in library science from the Columbia University School of Library Service in 1936.
 She also acquired her teaching certificate from Columbia University in 1941.

-Hutson was married twice, to Andy Razaf from 1939-1947, and John Hutson from 1952-1957.
+Hutson was married twice, to Andy Razaf from 1939 to 1947 and to John Hutson from 1952 to 1957.
 She had a daughter, Jean Frances Hutson.